Iron Maiden: 10 songs by Steve Harris that were inspired by movies

 The Clansman (Virtual XI, 1998)

-A highlight of the band’s 11th studio album – their second and final with former Wolfsbane vocalist Blaze Bayley – was inspired by the tale of Scottish rebel William Wallace, a tale reprised by a hirsute Mel Gibson in his 1995 film Braveheart.
-Galloping along with an appropriate Celtic feel, Harris told Maiden biographer Mick Wall that the song was “about what it’s like to belong to a community that you try and build up and then you have to fight to stop having it taken away from you”.
-The song remained in the band’s setlist until 2003, some four years after Dickinson returned to the fold.
-Side note: Gibson’s iconic blue and white facial warpaint was used by Eddie on a tour t‑shirt, who stands defiantly in the Scottish Highlands complete with kilt and menacing broadsword.
+A highlight of Maiden’s 11th studio album – their second and final with former Wolfsbane vocalist Blaze Bayley – was inspired by the tale of Scottish rebel William Wallace, a tale reprised by a hirsute Mel Gibson in his 1995 film Braveheart.
+Galloping along with an appropriate Celtic feel, Steve told Maiden biographer Mick Wall that The Clansman was “about what it’s like to belong to a community that you try and build up and then you have to fight to stop having it taken away from you”.
+The song remained in the band’s setlist until 2003, some four years after Bruce Dickinson returned to the fold.
+Side note: Mel Gibson’s iconic blue and white facial warpaint was used by Eddie on a tour T‑shirt, who stands defiantly in the Scottish Highlands complete with kilt and menacing broadsword.

 Phantom Of The Opera (Iron Maiden, 1980)

-The story of a disfigured man hiding in the sewers underneath a Parisian opera house, The Phantom Of The Opera is a popular story which has been retold in cinemas many times: a silent 1925 film starring Lon Chaney, a 1943 remake featuring Claude Rains and a musical by Andrew Lloyd Webber… but it’s most likely that it was the 1962 Hammer Horror starring Herbert Lom that inspired this Harris-penned classic.
+The story of a disfigured man hiding in the sewers underneath a Parisian opera house, The Phantom Of The Opera is a popular story which has been retold in cinemas many times: a silent 1925 film starring Lon Chaney, a 1943 remake featuring Claude Rains and a musical by Andrew Lloyd Webber… but it’s most likely that it was the 1962 Hammer Horror starring Herbert Lom that inspired this Steve Harris-penned classic.
 The fourth track on Iron Maiden’s debut album is an ambitious outing for the then new outfit: it’s fast, aggressive and full of time changes.
-It’s also one of Harris’ favourite songs as it was “the first song [he’d] written that was a bit more proggy”.
-The song has remained a fixture of the band’s set and was last played at their headline appearance at 2014’s Sonisphere festival at Knebworth.
-Fun fact: When this writer first heard the album version in 1988, Di’Anno’s unexpected, snarled closing line, ‘You torture me back at your lair!’ – which comes moments after you think the song has finished – gave him such a shock that he panicked and ran downstairs like a massive baby.
+It’s also one of the bassist’s favourites as it was “the first song [he’d] written that was a bit more proggy”.
+It has remained a fixture of the band’s set and was last played at their headline appearance at 2014’s Sonisphere at Knebworth.
+Fun fact: When this writer first heard the album version in 1988, Paul Di’Anno’s unexpected, snarled closing line, ‘You torture me back at your lair!’ – which comes moments after you think the song has finished – gave him such a shock that he panicked and ran downstairs like a massive baby.

 The Loneliness Of The Long Distance Runner (Somewhere In Time, 1986)

 The Loneliness Of The Long Distance Runner is based on the 1962 film written by Alan Sillitoe and directed by Tony Richardson.
-The movie, starring Tom Courtenay, is about about a young man called Colin who is sent to borstal for burglary.
+Starring Tom Courtenay, it’s about about a young man called Colin who is sent to borstal for burglary.
 Inside, he’s given preferential treatment due to his athletic skills.
 Running gives the troubled youth a way of coping and is invited to take part in a five-mile competition; at the film’s climax, he gives away his comfortable lead and allows a rival to win, just to spite the Governor of his borstal.
-‘You reach the final stretch, ideals are just a trace, you feel like throwing the race, it’s all so futile,’ sings Dickinson on this aggressive deep cut.
+‘You reach the final stretch, ideals are just a trace, you feel like throwing the race, it’s all so futile,’ sings Bruce on this aggressive deep cut.

 The Duellists (Powerslave, 1984)

-Despite Bruce Dickinson’s love of fencing, this particular song is a Harris composition.
-The fifth track from the band’s Powerslave album, the song is inspired by the 1977 film and directorial debut by the South Shields-born filmmaker Sir Ridley Scott.
-Starring Keith Carradine, Harvey Keitel, Albert Finney and Tom Conti, the film tells the tale of a feud between two French officers – Feraud and d’Hubert – who fought in series of duels over two decades.
-It’s your usual Maiden fare: galloping bass lines, Dickinson’s soaring vocals and Adrian Smith and Dave Murray’s complex noodling.
+Despite Bruce Dickinson’s love of fencing, this particular song is a Steve Harris composition.
+The fifth track from the band’s Powerslave album, The Duellists is inspired by the 1977 film and directorial debut by the South Shields-born filmmaker Sir Ridley Scott.
+Starring Keith Carradine, Harvey Keitel, Albert Finney and Tom Conti, it tells the tale of a feud between two French officers – Feraud and d’Hubert – who fought in series of duels over two decades.
+It’s your usual Maiden fare: galloping bass lines, Bruce’s soaring vocals and Adrian Smith and Dave Murray’s complex noodling.
 To our knowledge, this track has never been performed live.

 When The Wild Wind Blows (The Final Frontier, 2010)